jeeban101/careerroad/replit.md

-✓ FIXED: Replaced ORM with direct SQL queries for better performance and reliability ✓ FIXED: Database connection using native PostgreSQL client (pg package) ✓ FIXED: Session persistence tested and working correctly with cookies
+✓ FIXED: Replaced ORM with direct SQL queries for better performance and reliability ✓ FIXED: Database connection using native PostgreSQL client (pg package) ✓ FIXED: Session persistence tested and working correctly with cookies ✓ FIXED: Migrated from Neon to Supabase PostgreSQL database (July 11, 2025) ✓ FIXED: All database tables created in Supabase with proper foreign key relationships ✓ FIXED: Authentication system fully working with Supabase connection string ✓ FIXED: User registration and login tested and working with persistent sessions

 ## System Architecture